-Scenic California by Car: The Tahoe – Yosemite Loop
+California Road Trip: The Tahoe to Yosemite Loop

-Gateway Lake Tahoe: Plan a day at the beginning or end of your trip to drive the 72-mile loop around the lake and take in the stunning vistas and charming mountain towns along the way.
-Don’t miss your chance to get out on that crystal clear water.
-Pull over at one of the many outfitters around the lake and rent a sea kayak or stand up paddleboard for the afternoon.
+Plan a day at the beginning of your trip to drive the 72-mile loop around the lake and take in the stunning vistas and charming mountain towns along the way.
+Don’t miss your chance to get out on that crystal-clear water.
+Pull over at one of the many outfitters around the lake like Kayak Tahoe and rent a kayak or stand up paddleboard for the afternoon.
 Recommended paddling spot: Baldwin Beach, which gives you the chance to paddle the lake’s rugged shoreline to iconic Emerald Bay.

 From “Big Blue,” head west on US-50 through the El Dorado National Forest to the Gold Country town of Placerville.
 Stretch your legs along historic Main Street, which features a wide variety of restaurants and boutiques.

 Leaving Placerville, head north along CA-49 for a slight detour to Coloma.
 In the summer months, this sleepy little town turns into a bustling river community and the hub for rafting on the South Fork American River.
 Spend a fun-filled day (or two!) splashing down one of the best stretches of whitewater in California.